Inductor: Derivation

 For inductors with magnetic cores, the above equation is only valid for linear regions of the magnetic flux, at currents below the saturation level of the inductor, where the inductance is approximately constant.
 Where this is not the case, the integral form must be used with $L_d$ variable.

-Voltage step response - short and long term limit
+Voltage step response

-When a voltage step is applied to an inductor, its short and long-term response are easy to calculate:
+When a voltage step is applied to an inductor: